BrendanTWhite/DatabaseMask/README.md

 ## Use Case

-Ever wanted to use a copy of your Production database in your test environments?
+Ever wanted to use a copy of your Laravel project's Production database in your test environments?
 But you can't, because it's a security risk?

 Now, you can get a copy of the Production database and mask just the values that need